 The Green Valley is happy to accommodate dogs, as long as they are 40 pounds or less.
 Other pets, such as cats, are permitted to the hotel manager's discretion.
 There is a fee per pet, per room, and a two-pet per room maximum.

 A glamorous casino that constantly bustles with locals and is a great place for beginners

-The casino has some 3,000 slot machines, 55 game tables, a 24-hour poker salon, and a 220-seat race and sports book venue.
+The casino has more than 2,000 slot machines, 55 game tables, a 24-hour poker salon, and a 220-seat race and sports book venue.
 This casino is popular among the residents of Henderson, especially for the low-stakes $5 blackjack table.
-(The minimum bet at many blackjack tables on the Strip is $15 to $20 and up.)
+(The minimum bet at many blackjack tables on the Strip is at least $15.)

-Resort has elegant -- but not extravagant -- casino dining down pat, good poolside grub, and 24-7 room service.
+Resort has elegant -- but not extravagant -- casino dining down pat, as well good poolside grub and 24/7 room service

 There are plenty of mealtime choices at the Green Valley Ranch.
 The casino has 10 restaurants, including Hank's Fine Steaks & Martinis, serving prime beef cuts and some 25 martini varieties, and Bottiglia, a Tuscan-focused Italian restaurant with a 120-plus wine selection, wood-fired pizzas, and roasted meats and fish.
 Other options include Grand Cafe for American comfort food; Borracha for Mexican fare and tequila; Tides Seafood and Sushi Bar for oysters, sashimi, and grilled fish; and Feast Buffet for a classic Vegas all-you-can-eat experience.
 The casino has its own mall-like food court with a Fatburger, Panda Express, and Starbucks.
 Room service is available 24 hours a day.